Steve's Gastronomic Home Page

 At the original Pearl's I had Pecan Crusted Trout that was split open and filleted.
 The skin was left on the bottom to keep it moist, and the top was deep fried.
 The cooking method was called "light deep frying" because it was only fried for a short time, leaving the crust crispy but the fish moist as if it were baked.
 This dish was quite a unique and delicious experience.
 I do not want to leave the impression that the fish was top quality, because it did have to be flown in.
 The cooking style used at Pearl's, however, might well compete with some of the best fish houses in the country.
 I certainly thought the pecan crust was first rate, and the fish itself was fresh enough to be free of the telltale "fishy" taste found at so many restaurants.

 After the change to Lakeside Grill I found the trout to be more greasy than before with the fish not being as flavorful.
 It still did not taste "fishy," though, so it was still a good dish.
-This sample size is too small, though, to tell whether the food has changed appreciably since it was under Pearl's management.
+After just one sample, though, I am reluctant to speculate whether this reflects a general trend, and I have not tried it at all at Hefner Grill (the latest incarnation of the restaurant that opened in 2010).

 Fried shrimp